sivadasrajan/Nordly/README.md

 > The best part, it's straightforward to set it up!here however we wish to show you some our application feature.

-- better business performance and efficiency
+- Better business performance and efficiency
-- flexibility and scalability
+- Flexibility and scalability
-- easy to handle
+- Easy to handle
 **Read more about the ##NAME## app on [the project homepage]

 # 👨‍💻 Tech stack

 Here's a brief  overview of the tech stack ##NAME## app uses:

-- This project uses the  hottest open-source technologies such as Laravel(PHP framework)and vue js a progressive javascript framework.
+- This project use open-source technologies such as Laravel(PHP framework)and vue js a progressive javascript framework.

 # ✍️ Contributing